davim00/Alleno-wp-Theme/readme.txt

 License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme called Alleno, or underscores.
+A simple theme called Alleno.

 == Description ==

-Hi.
-I'm a starter theme called Alleno, or underscores, if you like.
-I'm a theme meant for hacking so don't use me as a Parent Theme.
-Instead try turning me into the next, most awesome, WordPress theme out there.
-That's what I'm here for.
+Alleno is a simple, clean and light blogging theme that is perfect for blank slate site creation.
+It was developed as a simple way to display the author's portfolio, resume and contact info.

 == Installation ==